bioidiap/bob.ap/doc/guide.rst

   >>> dct_norm = True # A factor by which the cepstral coefficients are multiplied
   >>> mel_scale = True # Tell whether cepstral features are extracted on a linear (LFCC) or Mel (MFCC) scale

-Once the parameters are precised, :py:func:`bob.ap.Ceps` can be called as
+Once the parameters are precised, :py:class:`bob.ap.Ceps` can be called as
 follows:

 .. doctest:: aptest